Scope 3 Dashboard

 Each iteration brought us closer to a design that balanced data clarity, brand identity, and stakeholder preferences.

-Example of the Landing Page for various sections, categories, units for particular years and quarters
+Example of the Landing Page

-Only the Overview was designed as a visual landing page, combining KPIs and charts to tell the overall emissions story.
+Overview was designed as a visual landing page, combining KPIs and charts to tell the overall emissions story.

 The other sheets provided deeper analytical tables used internally for validation and data traceability.

-While most of the user-facing design effort focused on the Overview, I also ensured a smooth experience across the entire app —
+While most of the user-facing design effort focused on the Overview, I also ensured a smooth experience across the entire app.

-Only the Overview was designed as a visual landing page, combining KPIs and charts to tell the overall emissions story.
+Overview was designed as a visual landing page, combining KPIs and charts to tell the overall emissions story.

 The other sheets provided deeper analytical tables used internally for validation and data traceability.

-While most of the user-facing design effort focused on the Overview, I also ensured a smooth experience across the entire app —
+While most of the user-facing design effort focused on the Overview, I also ensured a smooth experience across the entire app.

 After developing the prototype in Qlik Sense, I ran several feedback sessions with stakeholders.